basdvreugd5/laranotes-ai/README.md

 A note:
 - belongs to exactly one user
 - has a title and optional body
+- may optionally have an AI-generated TL;DR summary
 - can be archived
 - is never shared with other users

 ---

+## AI Summaries

+Notes can optionally be summarized using an AI agent.

+The application uses the Laravel AI SDK with a small custom agent:
+App\Ai\Agents\NoteSummarizer
+The agent generates a short **TL;DR summary** of the note body.

+Important design decisions:

+- the original note body is **never modified**
+- summaries are stored separately in the `tldr` column
+- summarizing a note that already has a summary is a **no-op**
+- the feature is intentionally simple and synchronous

+The goal is to demonstrate **minimal integration of external services** without introducing additional architectural layers.

+---

 ## Ownership & Authorization Rules

-- Every note belongs to exactly one authenticated user
+Every note belongs to exactly one user.

+Users may only:

+- view their own notes
+- update their own notes
-- Users may only view, update, or archive notes they own
+- archive their own notes
+- summarize their own notes

-- Users may never access notes owned by other users
+Users may never access notes owned by another user.

-All ownership and access rules are enforced via **Laravel policies**.
+All access rules are enforced through **Laravel policies**.

 ---